karlrohe/longpca/README.md

 ### Examining the matrix sparsity

-The code inside `pca_4_the_people.R` contains a few helper functions.
+This package contains a few helper functions.
 First, if lots of rows or columns have very few non-zero elements, this can cause “localization issues”.
 The matrix needs to be “dense enough” for the PCA to find good stuff.
 So, `diagnose` prints some simple diagnostics and plots the “degree distribution” for the rows and columns.
 Here, “degree” is the number of non-zero elements in that row or column.

 ``` r
 # inspect "degree distributions" with this funciton: